oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Validation Rules

 Upon receiving a Referenced Token, a Relying Party MUST first perform the validation of the Referenced Token - e.g., checking for expected attributes, valid signature and expiration time.
-The processing rules for Referenced Tokens (such as JWT or CWT) precede any evaluation of a Referenced Token's status.
+The processing rules for Referenced Tokens (such as JWT or CWT) MUST precede any evaluation of a Referenced Token's status.
 For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.
 As this is out of scope for this document, this validation is not described here, but is expected to be done according to the format of the Referenced Token.

 If this validation is not successful, the Referenced Token MUST be rejected.
 If the validation was successful, the Relying Party MUST perform the following validation steps to evaluate the status of the reference token: